cooperdk/YAPO-e-plus/README.md

 #### NEW FEATURES:

-- Now supports the new Freeones site layout.
+- YAPO now supports the new Freeones site layout.
 The scraper now shows a 0-100% completion for each actor scrape.

+- YAPO will let you know if there's a new version on Github.

 - As mentioned, we now offer website/producer logos in the website view, if the logo exists in videos/media/logos.
 Thanks to GernBlanston for sharing them.